Streaming-Data-Analytics/2024-2025_Benchmarking-Detectors-in-SML/README.md

 ## Datasets
 The datasets used for benchmarking will include classic Streaming Machine Learning data, such as:
-- Electricity: it is a classification problem based on the Australian New South Wales Electricity Market.
+- *Electricity*: it is a classification problem based on the Australian New South Wales Electricity Market.
-- Covtype: it contains the forest cover type for 30 x 30 meter cells obtained from US Forest Service (USFS) Region 2 Resource Information System (RIS) data.
+- *Covtype*: it contains the forest cover type for 30 x 30 meter cells obtained from US Forest Service (USFS) Region 2 Resource Information System (RIS) data.
-- Hyper100k: it is a classification problem based on the moving hyperplane generator.
+- *Hyper100k*: it is a classification problem based on the moving hyperplane generator.

 ## Methodologies/models to apply
 The methodologies and models used will be:
-- Baseline Classifier: a simple model such as Hoeffding Tree or Naive Bayes to establish initial performance without drift detection.
+- *Baseline Classifier*: a simple model such as Hoeffding Tree or Naive Bayes to establish initial performance without drift detection.

 Concept Drift Detectors:
-- ADWIN (ADaptive WINdowing)
+- *ADWIN* (ADaptive WINdowing)
-- STEPD (Statistical Test of Equal Proportions Drift)
+- *STEPD* (Statistical Test of Equal Proportions Drift)
-- CUSUM (CUmulative SUM)
+- *CUSUM* (CUmulative SUM)
-- Page-Hinkley
+- *Page-Hinkley*
-- DDM (Drift Detection Method)
+- *DDM* (Drift Detection Method)
-- HDDM_A (Hoeffding Drift Detection Method - Absolute)
+- *HDDM_A* (Hoeffding Drift Detection Method - Absolute)
-- HDDM_W (Hoeffding Drift Detection Method - Weighted)
+- *HDDM_W* (Hoeffding Drift Detection Method - Weighted)

 ## Evaluation metrics